 Good relationships come out on top: Harvard’s study on adult development

 The researchers recorded their quality of life and experiences, along with their physical health.
-Every two years conducting surveys on topics such as marriage, career satisfaction and social activities.
+Every two years they conducted surveys on topics such as marriage, career satisfaction and social activities.
 And every five years medical testing was undertaken, including chest X-rays, blood and urine tests, MRIs and cardiograms.
 The results have been startling.